 These types can also be used to categorize procrastinators directly, rather than to categorize people’s procrastination.
 For example, instead of saying that someone engages in mild procrastination, it’s possible to say that they’re a mild procrastinator.
 Similarly, rather than saying that someone engages in chronic procrastination, it’s possible to say that they’re a chronic procrastinator.

 In addition, a person’s procrastination can be categorized based on a combination of several different types of procrastination.
 For example, a person can be categorized as a mild and anxious academic procrastinator, or as a severe and chronic hedonistic procrastinator.

-In the sections below, you will learn more about these different types of procrastination, and see how you can use this information in practice.
+In the sections below, you will learn more about the typology of procrastination, and see how you can use this information in practice.

 Main types of procrastination

 The difference between mild, average, and severe procrastination is based on two main factors that indicate the severity of someone’s procrastination:

 - How much the person procrastinates, in terms of how often they postpone things and for how long.